 Day 3:

 We wake early to scan for Markhor, in an area where both male and females are present – we’ll be hoping to obtain good scope views of huge, corkscrew-horned males.
-After hiking down, we stay with another family-run conservancy, in another area of outstanding scenery.
-Birding wise, we can expect Plain Leaf Warbler, White-capped, Red-headed and Rock Buntings, Hume’s Whitethroat, Indian Golden Oriole and Chukar.
-Night in guesthouse along Panj River.
+Birding wise, we can expect White-capped, Red-headed and Rock Buntings, Hume’s Whitethroat, White-winged Woodpecker, Indian Golden Oriole and Chukar during the morning.
+After hiking back down, we make our way along the Panj River with Afghanistan just across the border.
+Stops along the way could produce breeding Indian Paradise-flycatcher, Spotted Flycatcher and Blue Whistling-thrush.

-Two days birding alongside the mighty Panj river.
-Our reason for coming this far is simple – Large-billed Reed Warbler.
-A species known only from a single specimen collected in 1867 before being sensationally rediscovered after being found in a mist-net in central Thailand in 2006.
-Subsequently, it was discovered here in the Panji River Valley, and in neighbouring Afghanistan.
-Meanwhile, revisiting museum specimens of Blyth’s Reed Warbler, which is it extremely similar to, further specimens were found from this area, along with Myanmar, India and Pakistan.
-To this day however, Tajikistan remains the only accessible area to reliably see the species.
-Birding the tamarisk-dominated riparian habitat, we can also expect Hume’s Whitethroat, Common Nightingale, Cetti’s Warbler, Streaked Laughingthrush and Indian Golden Oriole.
+Driving further along the Panj River, in awe of one of Asia's most spectacular scenes.
+When we reach areas of lush, riparian vegetation by the river we will stop to look for the enigmatic Large-billed Reed Warbler.
+A species known only from a single specimen collected in 1867 before being sensationally rediscovered in a mist-net in central Thailand in 2006.
+Subsequently, it was discovered here along the Panj River, and in neighbouring Afghanistan.
+Meanwhile, revisiting museum specimens of the extremely similar Blyth’s Reed Warbler, further specimens were found from Afghanistan, Myanmar, India and Pakistan.

 Day 6:

-Drive back to Dushanbe, perhaps soaking in some of the cultural highlights that are dotted around the city too.
-Night in Dushanbe.
+Today we head back to Dushanbe, with stops along the way.
+We plan to arrive in Dushanbe in time to soak in some of the cultural highlights that are dotted around the city.
+Night at Dushane.

 Day 7:

-A travel day as we head to Islamabad (ISB) in Pakistan via Dubai (DXB).
+A travel day as we head to Islamabad (ISB) in Pakistan via Dubai or Abu Dhabi.
+Night at Islamabad.

 Day 8: